kaeuferportal/access_token_agent/README.md

 ## Usage

-Setup an AcccessTokenAgent::Connector instance (see Configuration) and call `authenticate` on it to receive your access_token.
+Set up an AcccessTokenAgent::Connector instance (see Configuration) and call `authenticate` on it to receive your access_token.

 ```ruby